Planning Your Catholic Wedding

 Don't dismiss the "hard" readings too easily.
 Some of the readings may rub you the wrong way; others may seem to have little connection to marriage.
 Stick with them for a while, though, before moving on to the "popular" wedding readings.
 For some basic guidelines on how to interpret the Scriptures, see Catechism of the Catholic Church #109-114.

 The ancient monastic practice of lectio divina is one way to open your hearts to what God has to say to you through the wedding readings.
 Lectio divina, which means "divine reading" in Latin, is a method of reading Scripture in a sort of dialogue with God.
 The practice involves slowly reading the Scriptural text, savoring each phrase, listening deeply; it then moves on to meditation, prayer, and contemplation.

 You can find a detailed description of this holy practice at Accepting the Embrace of God: The Ancient Art of Lectio Divina.

-If you missed the links earlier, here's where to find the complete text of the Scripture readings suggested by the Rite of Marriage:
+If you missed the links earlier, here's where to find the complete list of the Scripture reading options included the The Order for Celebrating Matrimony:

 Lector at Mass

 A complete guide to the role of the lector during the Mass, with reference to the General Instruction of the Roman Missal, from the U.S. Catholic bishops.

 If you are asking someone who is not a trained lector to read at your wedding, you should consider directing them to this excellent practical resource from an experienced lector, Denise C. Thompson.